formkit/docs-content/inputs/autocomplete.md

 ### Open on focus

-If you would like to open the autocomplete's listbox anytime its search input is focused, set the `open-on-focus` prop to `true`:
+If you would like to open the autocomplete's listbox anytime the input is clicked, set the `open-on-focus` prop to `true`:

 ::Example
 ---